anthonyjclark/adabot/README.md

 - [ ] document: apt list -a --installed "ros-kinetic*control*"
 - [ ] consider making adabot a macro so that more than one can be imported
 - [ ] work on urdf naming scheme (ax vs joint, etc.)
+- [ ] -z argument for urdf_spawner in the gazebo launch file